 Use of fumaric acid as a food additive is permitted under the Food Safety and Standards (Food Products Standards and Food Additives) Regulations, 2011.

-Chemical Description
+Chemical description

 Its chemical names are trans-butenedioic acid and trans-1,2 ethylenedicarboxylic acid.
 Its empirical formula is C4H4O4.
 Its molecular weight is 116.07.
 Its structural formula is given below: